EASTBIO currently advertises projects for PhD studentships with a start in 2017-18. To browse the available projects, please see here.

 3) Reference Request Form - fill your name and the name of the institution(s) hosting the project(s) and send the form to two academic referees.
-Your referees will be directly notified by the local admissions team to provide references.
+Your referees will be directly notified by the local admissions team (or contacted via an automated email request) to provide references.

 (4) Fill the EASTBIO Application Form.

 (5) Use the links listed below to apply to the institution(s) hosting the project(s) of your choice.
 Submit the EASTBIO Application form together with your online application.

 If you are interested in several projects, which are hosted by different institutions, you will need to submit a separate application (including the EASTBIO Application form) to each host institution.

 Links to application pages of universities hosting EASTBIO projects:

 [Please check the affiliation of the first/lead supervisor and apply through the appropriate link.]

 If shortlisted by the EASTBIO selection committee, you will be invited to attend an interview.
 The interviews schedule will be announced in due time.